Allow2/Allow2.github.io/README.md

 Allow2 is a next-generation powerful Parental Freedom Platform.

+Our mission is to reduce fear and friction in the home.
+Provide mechanisms to allow parents to relax and use technology to curb addiction and teach responsibility.
+If I had more ability to moderate usage I would spend far more on gaming!

 With SDKs, Libraries and Example projects for all platforms, languages and applications, the world is your oyster!

 Developers, Dads, Mums, Mum Developers, Dad Developers, Game Builders, Embedded System Engineers, Home Automation Companies: Find or ask for a repo, clone it and get started!